Skip to main content

 It is important to state that the incorporation of a company in a tax haven does not necessarily mean that the company or group in question is avoiding tax.
 However, it does allow for the possibility of tax avoidance and so it is important to highlight it.

 Ethical Consumer’s rating assesses whether a company is likely to be using tax avoidance strategies.
-If a company receives Ethical Consumer’s worst rating it has two or more high-risk company types, or its ultimate holding company, registered in countries on our current list of tax havens, which do not serve the local population.
+If a company has two or more high-risk company types which do not serve the local population, or its ultimate holding company registered in countries on our current list of tax havens, it will score 0/100.

 For more details about our tax avoidance rating, see the bottom of this page.